callmeJ274/Udacity_DS_project1/README.md

 In addition, there are some streets have Mean higher than Median that means those streets' price distributions are left-skewed, in other word, most of places in those streets have low prices than the average price.

 3. **Differences in price by facilites** \
 When trying to boxplot category features.
-We can see the prices are different by the facitlities each place provides.
+We can see the prices are different by the facilities each place provides.

 <img src="imgs/boxplot_beds.png" alt="drawing" height = "335" width="540"/>
 <img src="imgs/boxplot_bedtype.png" alt="drawing" width="510"/>